-There is no differences between the amounts approved in the Board of Directors' meeting and those recognized in the consolidated financial statement for the year ended December 31, 2020, the related information can be accessed through the Market Observation Post System website.
+There is no differences between the amounts approved in the Board of Directors' meeting and those recognized in the consolidated financial statement for the year ended December 31, 2021, the related information can be accessed through the Market Observation Post System website.

-- (w) Financial instruments
+(x) Financial instruments

-- (i) Credit risk
+(i) Credit risk

-- 1) Exposure to credit risk
+1) Maximum exposure to credit risk

-The carrying amount of financial assets represents the maximum amount exposed to credit risk.
+The carrying amount of financial assets and contractual assets represents the maximum amount exposed to credit risk.